 Summer Blackberry Cobbler Recipe

-With a husband from Alabama, I have to make lots of good Southern desserts.
-This is a must-have. —Kimberly Danek Pinkson, San Anselmo, California
+My husband is from Alabama, so I like to treat him to classic Southern desserts.
+This cobbler is a must-have for us in the summer. —Kimberly Danek Pinkson, San Anselmo, California

 - 5 cups fresh blackberries